Abhishek Sharma 'looks good' to play against Pakistan: Varun Chakravarthy | Sports-Games

 Abhishek Sharma 'looks good' to play against Pakistan: Varun Chakravarthy

-Abhishek Sharma looks good to play the marquee T20 clash against Pakistan, said India spinner Varun Chakravarthy on Thursday.
-Abhishek, who missed the game against Namibia due to a stomach infection, was discharged from hospital here on Wednesday.
+Swashbuckling opener Abhishek Sharma, who is recuperating from a stomach infection, looks good to play the marquee T20 clash against Pakistan on Sunday, India spinner Varun Chakravarthy has said.
 At the toss, India captain Suryakumar Yadav had said that Abhishek will miss a game or two before regaining full fitness.

 - Country: